piwheels/piwheels/docs/master.rst

   (which in turn is used to generate statistics for the homepage and the project pages)

-* An example configuration for the SSL certificate locations is given which assumes `dehydrated`_ is being used to maintain them

 * Only ``index.html`` is allowed as a directory index, no directory listings are generated (they can be enormous, and remember the master is expected to be deployable on a Raspberry Pi)